Georgia (country): Russo-Georgian War

-Russia accused Georgia of "aggression against South Ossetia", and launched a large-scale land, air and sea invasion of Georgia with the pretext of "peace enforcement" operation on 8 August 2008.
-Abkhaz forces opened a second front on 9 August by attacking the Kodori Gorge held by Georgia.
+Russia accused Georgia of "aggression against South Ossetia" and began a large land, air and sea invasion of Georgia under the pretext of a "peace enforcement" operation on 8 August 2008.
+Abkhaz forces opened a second front on 9 August with the Battle of the Kodori Valley, an attack on the Kodori Gorge, held by Georgia.
 Tskhinvali was seized by the Russian military by 10 August.
 Russian forces occupied Georgian cities beyond the disputed territories.

 During the conflict, there was a campaign of ethnic cleansing against Georgians in South Ossetia, including destruction of Georgian settlements after the war had ended.
-The war displaced 192,000 people, and while many were able to return to their homes after the war, a year later around 30,000 ethnic Georgians remained displaced.
+The war displaced 192,000 people, though many were able to return to their homes after the war.
+One year later, around 30,000 ethnic Georgians remained displaced.
 In an interview published in Kommersant, South Ossetian leader Eduard Kokoity said he would not allow Georgians to return.

-President of France Nicolas Sarkozy negotiated a ceasefire agreement on 12 August 2008.
+The President of France, Nicolas Sarkozy, negotiated a ceasefire agreement on 12 August 2008.
 Russia recognized Abkhazia and South Ossetia as separate republics on 26 August.
-In response to Russia's recognition, the Georgian government severed diplomatic relations with Russia.
-Russian forces left the buffer areas bordering Abkhazia and South Ossetia on 8 October, and the European Union Monitoring Mission in Georgia was dispatched to the buffer areas.
+The Georgian government severed diplomatic relations with Russia.
+Russian forces left the buffer areas bordering Abkhazia and South Ossetia on 8 October and the European Union Monitoring Mission in Georgia was dispatched to the buffer areas.
 Since the war, Georgia has maintained that Abkhazia and South Ossetia are occupied Georgian territories.
-Since the Russian invasion of Ukraine in 2022, Georgia has topped the list of countries which Russian exiles departed to after the war began; Russians are allowed to stay in Georgia for at least one year without a visa, though many Georgians view the presence of more Russian citizens in Georgia as a security risk.

-Government and politics

-Georgia is a representative democratic parliamentary republic, with the President as the largely ceremonial head of state, and Prime Minister as the head of government.
-The executive branch of power is made up of the Cabinet of Georgia.
-The Cabinet is composed of ministers, headed by the Prime Minister, and appointed by the Parliament.
-Salome Zurabishvili is the current President of Georgia after winning 59.52% of the vote in the 2018 Georgian presidential election.
-Since February 2021, Irakli Gharibashvili has been the Prime Minister of Georgia.

-Legislative authority is vested in the Parliament of Georgia.
-It is unicameral and has 150 members, known as deputies, of whom 30 are elected by plurality to represent single-member districts, and 120 are chosen to represent parties by proportional representation.
-Members of parliament are elected for four-year terms.
-On 26 May 2012, Saakashvili inaugurated a new Parliament building in the western city of Kutaisi, in an effort to decentralize power and shift some political control closer to Abkhazia.
-Saakashvili's rivals, who came to power later in 2012, never truly accepted the move to Kutaisi and six years later Parliament returned to its old location in Tbilisi after adapting the constitutional clause.